 You can use this tool to see how much saving you will make on an electric car.

-Types of charging
+Types of electric car chargers

 This image from EDF is really helpful to understand the different types of charging.